-Would you like to live in sunny South Africa, with one of the fastest-growing economies in Africa?
-The South African government has recognised that it needs to attract critical skills from outside the country to support its economic growth.
+Would you like to live in sunny South Africa, one of the fastest-growing economies in Africa?
+The South African government has recognized that it needs to attract critical skills from outside the country to support its economic growth.
 For this reason, it has implemented a Critical Skills Work Permit as part of a critical skill migration program.
 There is a national list of occupations and critical skills in high demand which you can view here.

 The occupations tend to be those where the South African economy has shown strong employment growth.
-Alternatively, they are where skills shortages are being experienced in the labour market.
+Alternatively, they are where skills shortages are being experienced in the labor market.
 The list also forecasts skills to be in short supply in the future.